sanjidtk/sbot/README.md

 Original author of this project is man who say himself as "CCOCOT".
 He deleted his own repository, then several members of SGBTeam are taking care of development and new features.
-Modified by mohsanjid.Subscribe my channel for more autmation tools www.youtube.com/PhotoLooz
+Modified by "mohsanjid".Subscribe my channel for more autmation tools www.youtube.com/PhotoLooz

 ----